SepehrNoey/Image-Captioning-Using-Vision-Transformers/README.md

-# Vision Transformer Image Captioning
+# Image Captioning Using Vision Transformers

 This project implements image captioning using a Vision Transformer (ViT) architecture.
 The model consists of a Vision Encoder and a Text Decoder built from scratch by basic PyTorch blocks.
 The goal is to generate descriptive captions for images using a transformer-based approach.